Tips to improve your fuel efficiency

 The optimum fuel economy speed is different for every car.
 While your car will have an ideal speed, the actual road conditions and gradient may not allow you to achieve it - so there will be an element of improvisation and learning, to adjust your driving according to the road ahead.
 Generally speaking, the optimum driving speed for fuel economy is 72-80 km/h (increasing your speed from 90 km/h to 120 km/h can raise fuel consumption as much as 20%), which is what car manufacturers typically use to quote fuel consumption figures.
 The best advice in urban areas is to change up through the gears as quickly as you can with the lowest revs possible.

-4. Cruise control on motorways
+4. Use cruise control on motorways

 Cruise control aids fuel efficiency while driving on a constant, flat surface, and this is why it lends itself to motorway driving.
 One of the keys to saving fuel is driving at a constant speed and cruise control can allow you to do this effectively on flat surfaces.